 Reduce parts and inventory managementBuying all of those individual parts takes hours away from an OEM’s purchasing department, and once all of the parts arrive — likely not all at the same time — the OEM needs to have somewhere to store them.
 Once the parts are stored, the OEM must make sure all of the correct parts get to the production line at the right time.
-An outsourcing partner will handle all of that, allowing the OEM to order just one part from their partner and know exactly when it will arrive.
+A contract manufacturing partner will handle all of that, allowing the OEM to order just one part from their partner and know exactly when it will arrive.
 This will allow the OEM to reduce the amount of time spent ordering, save inventory space and efficiently schedule production based on when the completed product needs to get out the door.

 Supplemental skilled laborAn OEM may not have enough trained workers to manufacture every single component of its finished product.
 Hiring workers who understand welding, machining, electrical assembly and mechanical assembly is very difficult right now, as the U.S. is experiencing a skilled labor shortage.
-When you need to fill orders but you don’t have the workforce to do so, you can choose to outsource high-level assemblies to a partner that’s equipped with a skilled workforce, ready to build whatever you may need.
+When you need to fill orders but you don’t have the workforce to do so, you can choose to outsource high-level assemblies to a contract manufacturing partner that’s equipped with a skilled workforce, ready to build whatever you may need.

 Increase assembly qualityA trustworthy outsourcing partner will have the technology and expertise to fully test every single assembly it builds for an OEM.
 That means when the assembly arrives at your door, you can be confident it will function as intended and your production team won’t have to spend time trying to troubleshoot what’s not working before the assembly can be installed.
 Spending less time fixing problems means you’ll have more time to increase productivity for what’s important to you — getting that finished product out the door.

 Opportunity for design reviewWhile an OEM may have engineering support in house, an outsourcing partner will also have its engineers review the design to make sure it’s complete and easy to manufacture.
 Typically, the drawings are just fine and don’t require changes, but the opportunity to have another set of eyes on your work should be welcomed.
 In the case that your outsourcing partner does catch something, the improvement they recommend can help make your product better than it would have otherwise been.
-Allowing an outsourcing partner to understand the ins and outs of your business can also open doors to innovative solutions that could have only come through your partnership.
+Allowing a contract manufacturing partner to understand the ins and outs of your business can also open doors to innovative solutions that could have only come through your partnership.

-Gain flexibility in resourcesBy reducing the demand on an OEM’s purchasing and production teams, the time and money spent on ordering parts, storing them and assembling components can be reallocated to find the best outsourcing partners who will gladly manage all of that for you.
+Gain flexibility in resourcesBy reducing the demand on an OEM’s purchasing and production teams, the time and money spent on ordering parts, storing them and assembling components can be reallocated to find the best contract manufacturing partners who will gladly manage all of that for you.
 Once the high-level assembly arrives at your production facility, it should be ready to fasten, plug in and go, saving your team’s time on the back end.
 Those resources could also be used to refine internal processes and continue your Lean journey, giving your company a better competitive advantage overall.

 Cons of Outsourcing High-Level Assemblies